-There are certain expenses that must be paid from the Self-Directed Budget:
+There are certain costs that are paid from the Self-Directed Budget:

-- 1. The worker's wages (must be at least minimum wage); - 2.
-Payroll-related taxes includes state and federal unemployment insurance and the employer portion of Social Security; - 3.
-Worker's compensation insurance premium (annual); and - Financial management fees paid to the Fiscal Agent or Agency with Choice for their services.
-Each SDS Agency has its own monthly fee and uses its own wage rate to cover the payroll related taxes.
+• The worker's wages

+- Payroll-related taxes includes state and federal unemployment insurance and the employer portion of Social Security; - Worker's compensation insurance premium (annual); and - Financial management fees paid to the SDS Agency for their services.
+(Each agency has its own monthly fee and uses its own wage rate to cover the payroll related taxes.)